ibm-cloud-docs/power-iaas/pricing.md

 Each processor has a different hourly rate depending on its type (**Dedicated** vs **Shared uncapped**).
 Processors also have a different hourly rate depending on the system that they are on **(Dedicated S922** vs **Dedicated E980**).
 For information on different processor type functions, see [What's the difference between shared capped and shared uncapped processor performance?
 How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).

-All prices that are mentioned in the topic, [Pricing for Power Virtual Server](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud), are illustrative and do not represent the actual amounts that are used for billing.
+All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} cost estimator](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

 The following tables show how different processor types affect the cost per system: